CaioCeretta/github-coder-speedrun/ordem-livre/comments.md

 1. Only vertical margins collapse, horizontal margins never collapse
 2. The size of the collapsed margin is equal to the bigger value between the margins
 3. Borders, padding, and content between elements, will unable the collapse

+## Height of the page 100% and of the container 100vh

+This means that the body shall have the same height as the parent, in this case, the html, so for the body to use height: 100% correctly, the html element, must also have the height of 100%, this creates a chain of inheritage where both adjust to the size of the window.
+This is useful when the page layout needs to occupy exactly the available height of the window, but can still grow to adapt to additional content.
+For example, when the content surpasses the height of the window and needs to be scrolled, so with this the body can expand beyond the height of the viewport if necessary.

+And the height: 100vh inside the container, definies that the element needs to have a fixed height equal to 100% of the viewport height, which is 100% of the visible height, without considering additional content that can make the layout to grow.